.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.

-• Effectively communicate to the staff if experiencing distress or need assistance.
+• Effectively communicate to the staff if they experience distress or need assistance.

 • Get along with a variety of people from different backgrounds, often in close proximity, for the duration of the team.